Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Learning Rate Matters, Really

-\paragraph{Fine-tuning Tasks.} We train models on two canonical tasks: mathematical reasoning and code generation.
-For these tasks, we follow the setup of~\citet{pissa}.
-In particular, for mathematical reasoning, we use MetaMathQA~\cite{metamath} during the training, and GSM8K~\cite{gsm8k} and MATH~\cite{MATH} for testing; for code generation, we use CodeFeedback~\cite{codefeedback} during the training, and HumanEval~\cite{humaneval} and MBPP~\cite{mbpp} for testing.
-Unless otherwise specified, we report mean accuracy (equivalently, pass@1 for code generation) on the two testing datasets.
-We also adopt the same data preprocessing: MetaMathQA is subsampled from 395k to 100k samples, and CodeFeedback is filtered to Python-only questions (from 156k to 104k samples).
+\paragraph{Fine-tuning Tasks.} We train models on four canonical tasks: commonsense reasoning, mathematical reasoning, code generation, and instruction following.
+The dataset setup follows prior LoRA studies.
+Specifically, for commonsense reasoning, we leverage the 15k training examples compiled by~\citet{hu2023llm}, which comprise eight general question-answering subtasks.
+For mathematical reasoning, we use 100k subsampled training examples from MetaMathQA~\cite{metamath} and evaluate models on GSM8K~\cite{gsm8k} and MATH~\cite{MATH}.
+For code generation, we use 104k subsampled training examples from CodeFeedback~\cite{codefeedback} and evaluate models on HumanEval~\cite{humaneval} and MBPP~\cite{mbpp}.
+For instruction following, we train models on 52k Alpaca~\cite{alpaca} examples and evaluate them using the IFEval framework~\cite{zhou2023instruction}.
+Unless otherwise specified, we report mean accuracy over the testing datasets.

-\paragraph{Hyperparameter Settings.} We consider batch sizes ($B$) in \{16, 64, 128\} and ranks ($r$) in \{4, 8, 16, 32, 64, 128, 256\}.
-The learning rates ($\eta$) are swept uniformly on a logarithmic scale from $10^{-3}$ to $10^{-6}$, with four values per order of magnitude: {1.1247$\times 10^*$, 2.0000$\times 10^*$, 3.5566$\times 10^*$, 6.3246$\times 10^*$}, yielding up to 16 grid points for the learning rate alone.
+\paragraph{Hyperparameter Settings.} We consider batch sizes ($B$) in \{16, 32, 64, 128, 256, 512\} and ranks ($r$) in \{4, 8, 16, 32, 64, 128, 256\}.
+The learning rates ($\eta$) are tuned uniformly on a logarithmic scale from $10^{-6}$ to $10^{-3}$, with four values per order of magnitude: {1.1247$\times 10^*$, 2.0000$\times 10^*$, 3.5566$\times 10^*$, 6.3246$\times 10^*$}, yielding up to 16 grid points for the learning rate alone.
 To maintain the computational feasibility of this study, batch size and rank are tuned only for selected model-task combinations; conversely, learning rates are tuned across all combinations, with ranges defined to ensure inclusion of optimal performance.
 See Appendix Table~\ref{tab:model_task_config} for a summary of models, tasks, and their corresponding hyperparameter search ranges.
 Other configurations, such as epoch, adapter placement, and learning rate scheduler, remain fixed across all experiments and are listed in Appendix Table~\ref{tab:other_hyperparameters}.
 Specifically for the scaling factor $\gamma_r$, we follow \citet{pissa} by setting $\alpha$ equal to $r$ in all our experiments.
 This results in $\gamma_r=1$ for all $r$, effectively factoring out the need to tune this hyperparameter (refer to Appendix Sec.~\ref{sec:on_scaling_factor} for further discussion).